Skip to main content

 Description: Come explore the fascinating world of robotics, where robots are found everywhere—from toys and industrial machines to those used in space exploration.
 Discover how the science behind these incredible creations impacts your everyday life.
 Through hands-on experimentation and design, you will build robots using the LEGO® Education SPIKE™ Prime Set, Jitter Bot, MiP, Edison, and more to tackle exciting projects!

 *This course requires a Penn State login for our computer network on campus.
-Details on how to obtain this login will be sent to the participants after they register for the course.
-Be on the lookout for this information within your email.
+Details on how to obtain this login will be emailed to participants after registration.

 Time: 1:00–4:00 p.m.